forcecore/Keras-GAN-Animeface-Character/README.md

     * But then if you have both generator and discriminator LR too high, you'll likely get a uniform colored output, the networks can't converge.
     * The convergence is very sensitive with LR, beware!
+    * If you see all loss < 1, then discriminator learns faster and will (hopefully) escape that state soon.
+* If you can pretrain the generator with some MSE method and then train discriminator, the training will be a lot faster.
+  You can't really do that when you are generating stuff from noise though.
 * As described in GAN Hacks, discriminator should be ahead of the generator so that the generator can be "guided" by the discriminator.
 You may need pre-training.
   To do that, copy-paste training code for discriminator and run it for about 100 batches.